-In 2011, Ohio’s prisons were operating at 33 percent over capacity with about 51,000 people.
-By 2015, that population was projected to grow by 3,000 people.
-From 2010–11, the CSG Justice Center worked with Ohio state leaders to develop data-driven policy options designed to reduce corrections spending and increase public safety.
+In 2011, Ohio’s prisons were operating at 33 percent over capacity, with about 51,000 people in its facilities, a population that was projected to grow by 3,000 by 2015.
+From 2010 to 2011, the CSG Justice Center worked with Ohio state leaders to develop data-driven policy options designed to curb prison population growth, reduce corrections spending, and increase public safety.
 CSG Justice Center experts interviewed stakeholders across the criminal justice system and conducted a comprehensive analysis of Ohio’s criminal justice data.
-Ohio’s justice reinvestment legislation was signed into law in 2011.
-Among other things, the law:
+Signed into law in 2011, Ohio’s justice reinvestment legislation (HB 86):

-- Holds first-time property and drug offenders accountable in more meaningful ways by requiring them to serve probation terms and receive treatment;
+- Holds first-time property and drug offenders accountable by requiring them to serve probation terms and receive treatment, when necessary;

 - Adopts statewide admission criteria for community corrections programs that prioritize placement for people who would benefit most from intensive supervision and treatment; and